dsaved/bafle/README.md

 7. Commit and push manifest changes
 8. Create GitHub release with all assets
 9. Upload manifest to release

+## Automatic Updates

+The workflow is designed to support automatic bootstrap updates:

+### Benefits of Using `/latest/` URL

+- **No App Updates Required**: When you release a new bootstrap version, apps using the `/latest/` URL automatically get the update
+- **Seamless Updates**: Users receive new bootstrap versions without reinstalling the app
+- **Version Tracking**: The manifest includes version and last_updated fields for tracking
+- **Backward Compatible**: Old versions remain accessible via specific version URLs

+### Update Flow

+1. Trigger workflow with new version (e.g., 1.1.0)
+2. Workflow builds and publishes new release
+3. GitHub automatically updates `/latest/` to point to new release
+4. Apps fetch manifest from `/latest/` URL
+5. Apps detect new version and download updated bootstrap
+6. Users get latest tools and packages automatically

 ## Testing